gwu-libraries/sfm-ui/_posts/2016-04-26-weibo-api-guide.md

 If you get any unexpected errors in above two steps, request new `Authentication Code` and try again!

 ## 4. Basic API Examples
-In this section, I'll help you understand the Basic API with examples.
+In this section, I'll help you understand the Basic API's Public Timeline and Friendship Timeline methods, with examples.

 [Public Timeline](http://open.weibo.com/wiki/2/statuses/public_timeline): Returns the latest public Weibos.
 It will return the latest Weibos with limited count based on all the Weibo users' posts.
 Usually, it returns 50 Weibo posts in one page ordering by timestamp.
 For example, if `User A` posts 10 Weibos and `User B` posts 5 Weibos, the result would pop 5 latest weibo among the total 15 Weibos.